ATLANTBH/owl/README.md

 	yarn --version
 	```

-- Database named `test-repoter` with user `testreporter` and pw `testreporter` should be created and populated with initial data.
+- Database named `owl-db` with user `owlusername` and pw `owlpassword` should be created and populated with initial data.

 - Baseline migrations should be applied by running